starkfell/100DaysOfIaC/articles/day.xxx.build.pipes.encrypted.variables.linux.md

 # Day XXX - Build Pipelines, using Variables (Linux Edition)

-In today's article we are going to cover how to use a Storage Account Key in an Azure DevOps Build Pipeline in an Azure CLI Task.
+In today's article we are going to cover how to use a Storage Account Key in an Azure CLI Task in a Build Pipeline.
 The methods demonstrated in this article can also be used for several other IaaS and PaaS Offerings available in Azure.

-> **NOTE:** This article was tested and written for an Azure Build Pipeline using a Microsoft-hosted Agent running Ubuntu 18.04.
+> **NOTE:** This article was tested and written for an Azure Build Pipeline using a Microsoft-hosted Agent running Ubuntu 18.04 and a separate Linux Host running Ubuntu 18.04 with Azure CLI installed.

 ## Create a Resource Group and Storage Account

 <br />

-Run the following command to create a new Resource Group.
+On your Linux Host (with Azure CLI installed), open up a bash prompt and run the following command to create a new Resource Group.

 ```bash
 az group create \